-LCA’s 2020 – 2024 Capital Plans for all service areas were adopted by our Board of Directors in March, 2019.
-The $81.1 million plan includes both water and wastewater projects that would benefit more than 150,000 residents in 17 municipalities across Lehigh and Northampton counties, including the City of Allentown.
+LCA’s 2021 – 2025 Capital Plans for all service areas were adopted by our Board of Directors in March 2020.
+The $74 million plan includes both water and wastewater projects that will benefit more than 150,000 residents in 17 municipalities across Lehigh and Northampton counties, including the City of Allentown.

 The plan, which includes details for projects to be completed in the next 5 years or more, will be funded through LCA’s rate structure, reserve funds and future borrowings.
 Under the proposed plan, Suburban Division water system capital improvements would be justified by current water rates and the use of available reserve funds.